rekki/go-query-index/readme.md

 > ## Search index for go-query

-Illustration of how you can use go-query to build a somewhat functional search index:
+Illustration of how you can use `go-query-index` to build a somewhat functional search index for `go-query`:

 ```go
 package main